-Node.
 The "N" in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
 Lymph nodes near where the cancer started are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.
-As noted above, lymph node involvement is unusual for soft tissue sarcoma.
+Soft-tissue sarcoma usually does not spread to the lymph nodes.

 NX: The regional lymph nodes cannot be evaluated.

 N0 (N plus zero): The cancer has not spread to the regional lymph nodes.